MassimoStel/emoatlas/README.md

 - `keepwords=keepwords_en` keeps useful English discourse, pronoun, and semantic words that might otherwise be removed by default stopword filters.
 - `stopwords=[]` means no additional custom stopwords are removed beyond spaCy stopword logic.
 - `max_distance=3` links retained words that are within three syntactic steps inside the sentence-level dependency graph.
-- `semantic_enrichment=["synonyms", "hypernyms"]` adds WordNet-based semantic links when available.
+- `semantic_enrichment=["synonyms"]` adds WordNet-based semantic links for synonyms, when available.
 - `multiplex=True` keeps edge types separated instead of flattening them into a single edge list.
+This is crucial for highlighting links of different colours in the visualisations.

 ### 5.3 Inspect layer sizes and central words